-Certain wavelengths of light heal and charge our cellular batteries.
-These are responsible for health and energy.
+Certain wavelengths of light target and charge our cellular batteries.
+These are responsible for well-being and energy.
 Let’s explore how they do it.

 Short and clear